 In determining the base salaries it recommends to the non-employee members of the Board, the Compensation Committee considers recommendations by certain senior executives of the Company, except with respect to the Chief Executive Officer, for whom the Compensation Committee makes its determination without the input of Company employees.
 In so doing, it considers each executive's then-current base salary and evaluates the responsibilities held by each executive, current economic conditions, and his or her experience and performance.
 Additionally, Compensation Strategies, Inc. reviews base salaries and provides advice to the Compensation Committee.
 Positions are compared on the basis of job content and responsibility level to similar positions.
 The Compensation Committee recommends base salaries at levels it believes will attract and retain qualified executives.
 It believes that the base salaries as finally determined for each of the named executive officers were appropriate and competitive with salaries paid for similar positions by companies in the Peer Group referred to above and the Company's industries.
-Effective May 1, 2014 the Compensation Committee recommended base salary increases to Mr. McNamara, Mr. Williams, Mr. O'Toole and Mr. Tucker in respective percentages of 4.0%, 2.0%, 4.1% and 2.0%, respectively.
+Effective May 1, 2016, the Compensation Committee recommended base salary increases to Mr. McNamara, Mr. Williams, Mr. O'Toole, Mr. Lee and Mr. Tucker in respective percentages of 8.0%, 8.2%, 2.0%, 8.5% and 7.1%, respectively.
+The Compensation Committee recommended Mr. Westfall receive a base salary increase of 22.4% as of his June 16, 2016 promotion to Chief Executive Officer of Vitas.